-The new Omnibus 1 expansion resulted in the PAYER Group being addressed by the CSRD two years later than before, which means that the first official sustainability report of the PAYER Group will be publicized in 2028 over the financial year 2027.
+The new Omnibus 1 expansion resulted in the PAYER Group being addressed by the corporate sustainability reporting directive two years later than before, which means that the first official sustainability report of the PAYER Group will be publicized in 2028 over the financial year 2027.

-The following illustration shows the ESG roadmap of the PAYER Group towards its first official report.
-Since the company has more time to prepare, the ESG team at PAYER is continuously refining the reporting process, preparing more data and improving the communication.
+The following illustration shows the environment, social and governance roadmap of the PAYER Group towards its first official report.
+Since the company has more time to prepare, the environment, social and governance team at PAYER is continuously refining the reporting process, preparing more data and improving the communication.
 In the last year, many projects were realized in cooperation with internal and external stakeholders and their content is mentioned in this report.
-Furthermore, the PAYER Group was able to significantly improve the calculation of its greenhouse gas (GHG) inventory, where most Scope 3 categories were calculated for all production sites except for PAYER Malaysia.
+Furthermore, the PAYER Group was able to significantly improve the calculation of its greenhouse gas inventory, where most Scope 3 categories were calculated for all production sites except for PAYER Malaysia.
 There is still much progress to be made, especially in consideration of measures in the supply chain of PAYER and the due diligence process.
-In 2025, PAYER will focus on completing the GHG inventory, developing a climate transition plan and risk analysis and further pushing its efforts towards CSRD compliance and ESRS reporting.
+In 2025, PAYER will focus on completing the greenhouse gases inventory, developing a climate transition plan and risk analysis and further pushing its efforts towards Corporate Sustainability Reporting Directive compliance and European Sustainability Reporting Standards reporting.